Uddalaka’s distinguished disciple Yājñavalkya, in the Bṛhadāraṇyaka Upaniṣad, lays out a simple algorithmic rule to get to Brahman, to ‘That’.

 A meta-statement is an assertion about an assertion.
 Yājñavalkya’s Rule, properly rounded becomes: ‘It is not this!
 It is not: ‘It is not this!’

-When properly rounded Yājñavalkya’s Rule would be the first formulated Self-Negating Expression.
+When properly rounded Yājñavalkya’s Rule would have been the first formulated Self-Negating Expression.
 And the earliest definition for the Symbol ‘0’.

 A great deal originates with the pioneering Yājñavalkya, including the intuition for the Axioms of Sight, the most compact definition of ‘Not-Two’ [Àdvaitham] and the plain talk about: ‘The Other Shore’.